 blood clotting problems.

 Vitamin K is getting more attention as a potential treatment for osteoporosis.
 Early research suggested that low vitamin K status is associated with low bone mass and an increased risk of fracture in elderly patients.
 Clinical research then began to develop showing that taking certain vitamin K supplements might also improve bone mineral density in some patients.
 Studies regarding the role of vitamin K supplementation on bone mineral density and decrease fracture risk in at-risk patients have shown mixed results.
 There are several forms of vitamin K. Vitamin K is a family of structurally similar, fat-soluble, 2-methyl-l,4-naphthoquinones, including phylloquinone (K1), menaquinones (K2), and menadione (K3).
-Researchers have mainly focused on vitamin K2 (menaquinone).
+Researchers have mainly focused on vitamin K2 (menaquinone) but it is not easy to know which form, or phytonadione, is best for overall health.

 Vitamin K in food